A man and a woman are sitting in front of a laptop

 • As an employer, can I dismiss sick employees?

-Yes in principle, but statutory blocking periods that protect a sick person against dismissal must be observed: this is 30 days in the first year of service, 90 days from the second to fifth year of service and 180 days from the sixth year of service.
+Yes, in principle, but statutory blocking periods that protect a sick person against dismissal must be observed: 30 days in the first year of service, 90 days from the second to the fifth year and 180 days from the sixth year onward.
 Notice of termination can only be served after this period has expired.
-It is also only legally valid after that period if incapacity for work continues when the employment contract has ended.
+It is also only legally valid if incapacity for work continues when the employment contract has ended.

 • Who pays if I have given notice, then become ill through no fault of my own and am also unfit for work beyond the notice period?

 If an employer does not have any insurance, it has a duty to continue making salary payments itself based on the statutory provisions (length of employment relationship, place of work).
-With the daily sickness benefits insurance from AXA, the employer is exempt from continued salary payments after expiry of the individually agreed waiting period, and the insurance pays either until recovery or up to 730 maximum of daily benefits, even if the insured person no longer works for the company and has been dismissed.
+With daily sickness benefits insurance from AXA, the employer is exempt from continued salary payments after expiry of the individually agreed waiting period, and the insurance pays either until recovery or up to 730 daily benefits (less the waiting period), even if the insured no longer works for the company or has been dismissed.

 AXA & You